The smell of homemade chai brewing on the stovetop is definitely one of the things I love most about the fall.

 - honey to taste

-- your favorite milk if wanted (we use full fat organic coconut milk, homemade almond milk, or raw whole milk)
+- your favorite milk if wanted (we use full fat organic coconut milk, homemade almond milk, or raw whole fat milk)

 Put the water on the stove on high.

-When this is heating up grind the dry spices in a spice grinder briefly, just to break them down a bit not to powder.
+When this is heating up grind the dry spices in a spice grinder briefly, just to break them down a bit, not into powder.
 You can use a coffee grinder designated just for spices/nuts (this is a crucial tool I use almost daily in my house).
 I usually snap the cinnamon stick in half first or grind it separately.

 Reduce heat when boiling to low and add spices.

 Add sliced ginger.

 Let this brew on the stovetop on medium low anywhere from 10 minutes to 1 hour (because sometimes I need to wait for the right time with busy mornings).

 Take off heat and add black tea (or rooibos).
 You can also skip tea and just go with herbs.
-Let steep an additional 5 minutes or so if adding tea.
+Let this steep an additional 5 minutes or so if adding tea.

 I strain this into a large bowl using a large muslin herb bag (see photo) or just a basic kitchen strainer with a funnel (a mesh strainer like this one ).
 You can also put the spices into this kind of bag before you add them to the water so you can take it right out.
 That is much easier I just like watching the herbs float around in the pot.

 Pour into cups.
 Add honey to taste.
 Add warmed milk to taste (I add a heavy splash but not too much).
 You can make it fancier by steaming your milk but we don’t find it necessary.
 ENJOY